‘The investigation on the colonial war in the Dutch East Indies is doomed to fail’

 Absence Jeffry Pondaag

-It is alarming when an Indonesian who is merely driven by idealism is completely side-lined, while his motivation is rather innocent in comparison to political interests.
+It is alarming when an Indonesian who is merely driven by idealism is completely side-lined, while his motivation is rather innocent in comparison to those with political interests.
 Where are the watchdogs in Dutch society who, instead of chitchatting and copy-pasting the research plans, criticize those in power?

 The bias of the Dutch mind-set